AdobeDocs/experience-manager-64.en/help/forms/using/dynamically-select-a-user-or-group-for-aem-workflow.md

 In large organizations, there are requirements to dynamically select users for a process.
 For example, selecting a field agent to serve a customer based on the proximity of the agent to the customer.
 In such a scenario, the agent is selected dynamically.

-Assign task and Adobe Sign steps of [Forms-centric workflows on OSGi](/help/forms/using/aem-forms-workflow.md) provide options to dynamically select a user.
+Assign task and Acrobat Sign steps of [Forms-centric workflows on OSGi](/help/forms/using/aem-forms-workflow.md) provide options to dynamically select a user.
 You can use ECMAScript or OSGi bundles to dynamically select an assignee for the Assign Task step or to select signers for the Sign Document step.

 ## Use ECMAScript to dynamically select a user or group {#use-ecmascript-to-dynamically-select-a-user-or-group}